bwright70/Guide-to-Legos/Circles.md

 As long as it does everything the original lego can do, you have succeded.

-### Another Lesson
+### (Disclaimer: This was the single most frustrating section of the entire lego project.
+The tubes broke all the time requiring several full redesign that took many many hours of my life.
+Hopefully I can explain it in a way that doesn't make you tear your hair out)

 The other lesson I learned was that the USE Relation sucks!!!

-Use is great tool, but IT DOES NOT WORK WITH CONFIGURATIONS, or at least, it doesn't work very well.
+The Use relation is great tool in most circumstances, but IT DOES NOT WORK WITH CONFIGURATIONS, or at least, it doesn't work very well.

 Let me give you an example: